top of page

 The death of Jakob's father meant that Jakob was fostered by one of Jakob's aunts, Sigríður Ketilsdóttir (IR# I11166).
 She was 45 years old when Jakob was born, but was a hardy and long-lived woman believed to have died at or near 100 years of age.
 Sigriður had married Brynjólfur Halldórsson who was a priest at Kirkjubær (north of Egilsstadir out toward the sea).
 Rev. Brynjólfur drowned when Jakob was around 12 years old and Brynjólfur's son Ólafur became the priest at Kirkjubær.
 Gíslason (1967) notes that Ólafur was an accomplished craftsman, calligrapher, and painter.
 It is through the mentorship of Ólafur that Jakob learned to read, write, and draw. Ólafur was formally educated in Latin grammar and composition, theology, arithmetic, and music at Skálholt.
 He passed on much of his knowledge to Jakob.
 It is through Ólafur that Jakob sharpened his artistic and intellectual skills.

 While it appears that Jakob mostly copied books for distribution, there is recent evidence that he was responsible for original illustrations.
 It was long thought that illustrations of the Prose Edda in manuscript NKS1867 found in the Danish Royal Library were by Ólafur Brynjólfursson and that Jakob later copied these.
 But Norse scholar Dr. Patricia Baer makes a convincing case in her dissertation that Jakob is responsible for the illustrations in both manuscripts and that they are original drawings.
 As a young adult, Jakob went to Breiðdalur in Southeast Iceland most likely to receive further education.
-Sadly, his hopes were dashed as the person he went to study with, Reverend Sigurður Sveinsson, suffered from alcoholism.
+Sadly, his hopes were dashed as the person he went to study with, Reverend Sigurður Sveinsson, was an unreliable mentor who suffered from alcoholism.
 Sometime around 1758, there were funds to assist farmers in Vopnafjörður to help build up that area.
 It is around this time that Jakob moved to the farm Fell.

 It was from this small farm, Fell, visible from Highway 920, Hofsárdalsvegur, alongside the Hófsa river that empties to the black sand beach adjacent to Vopnafjörður, that Jakob wrote many of his books.
 To understand how a busy farmer might produce hundreds of manuscripts and illustrations, realize that most secular manuscripts were hand-copied in the 18th Century.
 The Church did not condone using the one printing press in Iceland for secular material.
 There was tremendous demand for these hand-copied books both among the impoverished and the wealthy.
 This was something Jakob worked on during the long and dark winter.
 While many of his books were lost, the National Archive retains 15 different books of Jakob Sigurðsson listed below (Adapted from Gíslason, 1967): 1.
 The story of Þjalar-Jón.